fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/migration-guide-to-0.50.md

 ### ListView and ListViewGrouped now require items (and group headers) to be Cells, adds support for TextCell / ImageCell / SwitchCell / EntryCell / ViewCell

 ListView in Xamarin.Forms requires the items to inherit from Cell.
-In v0.42 and before, Fabulous.XamarinForms was implicitly creating for you a ViewCell to let us create any cell content easily.
+In v0.42 and before, Fabulous.XamarinForms was implicitly creating for you a ViewCell to let you create any kind of content easily.
 While this was useful and required less code, it was preventing you from using premade cells like `TextCell`, `EntryCell`, etc. or even access the cell's properties like `ContextActions`.

 So to allow those missing features, the cell is no longer created implicitly for you.